mahendra1044/employee-identity-portal-VZero/README.md

 - Login with an employee account (any email not starting with ops@ or management@)
 - Confirm the header shows the "Educate me" button; click to open the guide
 - Click "Copy sample JSON" and verify your clipboard contents
-- Click "Send mail to support" to exercise /api/send-email

 ### Notes